 The common problem with both of these outcomes is that the client is in a payment plan that is just too big.

 The payment doesn't always take into account their other consumer debt, the actual cost of their home, cars, and a great many other expenses.

 The client is forced to downsize their budget dramatically and often unrealistically…. causing lots of stress and other significant issues.

-For that client, the one stuck in a payment plan with the IRS that doesn’t take into account all of their budget items including other debt…a chapter 13 bankruptcy will often make sense.
+For that client, the one stuck in a payment plan with the IRS that doesn't take into account all of their budget items including other debt…a chapter 13 bankruptcy might make sense.

 In a chapter 13 bankruptcy, the law allows a few things that can make the situation easier and more realistic than a payment plan based on the IRS' budget.

 A chapter 13 bankruptcy, can also allow you the following:

 - Use your actual, reasonable mortgage payment and home related expenses as a budget item